Awards and Financial Support

 Scholarships for International Students

-International students with an excellent academic record may qualify for an admission scholarship for foreign students.
+International students with an excellent academic record may qualify for a Telfer M.Sc.
+International admission scholarship for foreign students.
 It is not necessary to apply as students' files will be considered automatically.
 The application must be received by January 15 for the fall.
-These scholarships last two years for the master's degree.
+These are 1-year scholarships and the amount is variable.